felixrlopezm/OP_Map/README.md

 + openpyxl
 + json

+Therefore, check that your working virtual environment has installed all those dependencies.
+Otherwise, installed them using the following command: `pip install -r requirements.txt`.

 ### Special caution for apparently pyNastran non supported versions of OPTISTRUCT
 As said before in the overview, OP_Map is based on the library pyNastran.